flavienbwk/book-devops/eng/AUDIOBOOK.md

 The United States Air Force has, since 2019, invested heavily in self-learning solutions.
 In a podcast, its former Chief Software Officer, Nicolas CHAILLAN, explains how he deployed this system for over 100,000 developers.
 A web platform was launched with educational content specially selected or created by his teams.
 He added that an hour a day was allotted to employees to "catch up and stay updated on the latest technologies."

-"It (training) is an investment for the company and for themselves.
-People who don't want to learn by themselves don't have much chance of succeeding in I-T. Anyway, the industry moves so fast they don't have a choice." - Nicolas CHAILLAN
+Nicolas CHAILLAN says : "Training is an investment for the company and for themselves.
+People who don't want to learn by themselves don't have much chance of succeeding in I-T. Anyway, the industry moves so fast they don't have a choice."

 Following the USAF's footsteps, one successful approach I witnessed in one of my previous experiences was: we managed to get one day of remote work per week.
 It wasn't easy to get approval from our managers, but they finally granted it after understanding its benefits.
 This day was dedicated to our continuous training as AI, data, and DevOps experts.
 But we were equipped, and our progress was measurable: almost unlimited access to a Cloud service and an e-learning platform.
 The latter allowed our management to see statistics on our training time and completed courses.
 The cost of these services was negligible compared to the knowledge they imparted.

 If you already have technical teams, allow them to experiment and practice.
-From what I've observed, the most effective (hence profitable) approach for the organization is: invest time in training your staff.
+From what I've observed, the most effective approach for an organization is investing time in training its staff.
 For instance, provide them access to machines or cloud hosting services to experiment with the latest innovations from the private sector or open-source projects.
 Your teams will be thrilled to have access to these services, while the management will be assured of receiving the best advice from updated employees.

 It might be tempting to think that training staff in innovative technology - making them attractive to competitors - might encourage them to switch companies.
 Firstly, leaving just because of acquiring a new skill indicates limited prospects within their current company, reflecting already demotivated, thus less productive, personnel.
 Secondly, research suggests that staff training in their free time tend to look for other jobs more often.
 The opposite is true when the company provides the training.

 In any case, present your transformation as a career growth opportunity.
 And be honest with those who need to upscale: yes, it will require personal effort and time.
 But developing these new skills is worth it.

-\newpage

 ## Leveraging automation

 In increasingly complex information systems, it is essential to automate recurring tasks.
 Humans are the primary source of errors within an information system.
 Any seasoned engineer will confirm this.
 That's why Google teams try to minimize operator interactions when managing their systems.

-« If a human operator needs to touch your system during normal operations, you have a bug.
-The definition of normal changes as your systems grow. » - Carla GEISSER, SRE at Google
+Carla GEISSER, SRE at Google says : « If a human operator needs to touch your system during normal operations, you have a bug.
+The definition of normal changes as your systems grow. »

 If you want to make your I-T system an integral tool within your company, you must first automate repetitive and time-consuming actions: manual tasks (or toil).

 This notion of toil describes all manual, repetitive, and automatable tasks.
 Essentially, these are all the intellectually uninteresting tasks that a robot would be far better suited to do than your brilliant engineers.

-Google's SRE teams aim to keep operational work (manual admin tasks) below 50% of the time for each SRE.
+Google's SRE teams aim to keep operational work below 50% of the time for each SRE.
 At least 50% of each SRE's time should be devoted to engineering projects that will reduce the future amount of manual tasks or add functionalities to the infrastructure.

 This process can begin with small things within your existing infrastructure.
 In this chapter, we'll categorize them based on organizational maturity levels.
 It's up to you to determine which level of automation is most suitable for your organization, based on the technological acculturation of your engineering teams and the time you want to allocate to implementing these technologies.